UCLA-VAST/recut/README.md

 recut point.vdb --seeds marker_files --output-windows uint8.vdb mask.vdb inference-mask.vdb
 ```
 Now each component folder will have a TIFF window from the original image, the 1-bit channel 1, and the binarized inference of the original inference.
 Having different image windows (labels) with corresponding SWCs can be a very efficient way to retrain or build better neural network models since it removes much of the manual human annotation steps.

+#### Seeds
+Even in inferenced neural tissue of internal data, only about 20% of foreground voxels are reachable from known soma locations.
+In order for Recut to build trees it must traverse from a seed (soma) point.
+These seed points are generated by the MCP3D's connected component stage which runs after the inference stage.
+If you wish to generate soma locations via a separate method, output all somas in the image into separate files in the same folder.
+Each file contains a single line with the coordinate and radius information separated by commas like so:
+`X,Y,Z,RADIUS`

 ### Combine
 Not finished.